01 of 07

 This is a pretty straightforward batch of soap, and normally you could weigh and melt all of the solid oils into a pitcher at once.
 However, this much cocoa butter will take a long time to melt so we'll use a modified technique.

 First, put just the cocoa butter into the bowl/pot alone and start to melt it.
-In the microwave, heat the cocoa butter for 3 minutes at 50% power.
+In the microwave, heat the cocoa butter for 3 minutes at 50 percent power.

 When the cocoa butter is partially melted, add the shea butter, and heat further.
 Then continue to add the solid oils in the reverse order of their melting point.
 Coconut oil next, then the lard.